 The receptionist is frequently the initial "face" of your organisation whether that be in the form of a telephone call or a face to face greeting in a foyer.
 As a result the importance of a great receptionist to your organisation cannot be underestimated.

-As a well-known commercial recruitment organisation with 25 years’ experience, we are often asked, by clients and candidates alike, what the key skills are for the many different positions available in the commercial sector.
+As a well-known and established consultancy , we are often asked, by clients and candidates alike, what the key skills are for the many different positions available in the commercial sector.

-Over the next couple of months, we will share a breakdown of ideal qualities and skills for each different role based on what the needs are in the changing commercial environment of today.
+Here we share a breakdown of ideal qualities and skills for many different roles based on what the needs are in the changing commercial environment of today.

 Before we start, something important to highlight.

 This might sound strange and it is imperative that you are ‘excited and enthusiastic’ about joining the company in question.
 Why?
 Because you are likely to be the first connection that a potential client, service provider or new employee has with your company.